Emergency vet saves mischievous French bulldog's life after mouth stuck together eating super glue

 With a frantic Brie getting more and more distressed and struggling to breathe, Louise, of Billericay, Essex, feared she might die.

-Louise rushed Brie to pet emergency service Vets Now in Witham, where principal vet Monica Guzman used olive oil to remove the super glue.
+Louise rushed Brie to pet emergency service Vets Now, where principal vet Monica Guzman used olive oil to remove the super glue.

 “The inside and outside of Brie’s mouth and lips, as well as her teeth and tongue, were absolutely covered in dry glue.